savob/statopt-python/README.md

 # Dependancies

-In addition to Python 3, the following libraries are needed to run this code:
+In addition to running Python 3.10 or newer, the following libraries are needed to run this code:

 - [NumPy](https://numpy.org/install/)
 - [SciPy](https://scipy.org/install/)